 - How the text connects, to contradicts, or complicates your own thinking

-If you find that annotating the text is slowing you down too much, you might try instead just making quick marginal notes, and then taking ten minutes or so at the end of a reading session to fastwrite.
-The idea is not to take extensive notes on the reading, but to record what was most important or striking about what you read, in addition to your response to the text.
+Fastwrite after a reading session: If you find that annotating the text is slowing you down too much, you might try instead just making quick marginal notes, and then taking ten minutes or so at the end of a reading session to fastwrite.
+The idea for this fastwrite is not to take extensive notes on the reading (which in some cases might be appropriate), but to record what was most important or striking about what you read, in addition to your response to the text.